-Broughton Archipelago: my first kayak camp trip
+Broughton Archipelago: my first guided kayaking trip

 This was my first guided sea kayaking trip in August 2022 and wow, North Island Kayak really set the bar.
 My cousin Lindsay and I wanted to go on an adventure and see whales and this trip certainly delivered.
 We spent four days on a guided kayaking trip in the Johnstone Strait and Broughton Archipelago, off of Vancouver Island.